gauslayer/720p_resolution_overlay_for_spes/README.md

 -status bar landscape=34

-**How to use**: paste this apk to /system/product/overlay and set/ 644 permissions
+**How to use**:

+->Paste this apk to /system/product/overlay and set/ 644 permissions

 *You can customize this apk so it can work on your device as well.